adipro/starter-academic/content/project/m4/index.md

 slides: example
 ---

-The M4 is a wave energy converter composed of multiple floats connected by beams.
-It harnesses the power of the waves through relative rotation about a hinge.
+The M4 is a multi-float wave energy converter developed by Professor Peter Stansby from the University of Manchester.
+In this project, our Master's student Nicholas McGrath is developing a numerical tool to optimise the design of the device.
+The tool couples a dynamic model of the device and a boundary element software.
+A generalised-mode approach is used to derive the equations of motion of the device.

-In this project, our Master's student Nicholas McGrath develops a numerical tool to optimise the design of the device.
-The tool couples a mathematical model, which computes the response of the device including its power output, and a boundary element software, which computes the hydrodynamic forces on the device.
-We use a generalised-mode approach to derive the (linear) equations of motion of the device.
+This project is co-supervised by Dr. Hugh Wolgamot and Dr. Jana Orszaghova.